jbleuzen/Picturo/index.md

 ## Privatize your site

 Picturo can keep your galleries private, you just have to edit `config.php` and set `private` variable to true and add a user.
-For exemple, you can create an "admin" user with "admin" as passwords :
+By default, there is an admin user with the password "admin" in the configuration file.
+Just uncomment the two following lines to enable private galleries :

 {% highlight php %}
 $config['private'] = true;